 After an afternoon of watching whales, hiking or cycling, a good choice of hotel to stay the night is The Whale on Main B & B. You can relax in the garden of the shared lounge area and it is a great way to meet some new friends and fellow travelers.

-For the next section of the drive, we are on our way to Wilderness for some adventures.
+For the next section of the drive on a trip to South Africa, we are on our way to Wilderness for some adventures.
 For a little break from driving, we will stop along the way in Mossel Bay near the beach for a great cup of coffee.

 The Blue Shed Coffee Roastery will not disappoint you.

-As we drive a little further, you will encounter Wilderness, which is a seaside town on the Garden Route.
+As we drive a little further on a trip to South Africa, you will encounter Wilderness, which is a seaside town on the Garden Route.
 The area is best known for its lengthy white sand beach and many lagoons.

 If you would like to spend some time immersed in natural beauty, Wilderness is a great choice to make a stop.
 It is perched at the foothills of the Outeniqua Mountains.
 For the outdoors enthusiast, there are many activities centered on the Touw River and surrounding area, as well as a beautiful beach area.